Relative uniform completion of a vector lattice

 It is well known that if a sublattice $X$ of a vector lattice $Y$ is order dense and order complete then it is an ideal in~$Y$; see, e.g., Theorem~1.40 in~\cite{Aliprantis:03}.
 A similar argument shows that if $X$ is super order dense in $Y$ and countably order complete then it is an ideal in~$Y$.

 \begin{corollary} Let $X$ be a sublattice of some $C(K)$ space such that $\one\in X$.
-Each of the following conditions implies that $X$ is norm dense in $C(K)$: \begin{enumerate} \item $X$ is order dense and has PP property; \item $X$ is super order dense and has $\sigma$-PP property;. \item $X$ is super order dense and $\sigma$-order convergence and uniform convergence agree on sequences in~$X$. \end{enumerate} \end{corollary}
+Each of the following conditions implies that $X$ is norm dense in $C(K)$: \begin{enumerate} \item $X$ is order dense and has the PP; \item $X$ is super order dense and has the $\sigma$-PP; \item $X$ is super order dense and $\sigma$-order convergence and uniform convergence agree on sequences in~$X$. \end{enumerate} \end{corollary}

 \begin{proof} By Theorem~\ref{Xru-int-Z}, we may view $\Xru$ as a sublattice of $C(K)$.
 Since $X$ is order dense and majorizing in $C(K)$, the same is true for~$\Xru$; it follows that $\Xru$ is regular in $C(K)$.
 By Corollary~\ref{ru-amb}, $\Xru$ equals the relative uniform closure of $X$ in $C(K)$.
 Note that since relative uniform convergence on $C(K)$ agrees with norm convergence, this means that $X$ is norm dense in~$\Xru$.
 It suffices to show $\Xru=C(K)$.